Original air date: March 19, 1990

 - Kangaroo Court: The trial turns out to be this as the High Council had already decided to blame Worf's father, not knowing his son would come to mount a defense.
 K'mpec even says so much at the end by saying the trial was over before it had begun.

-- Kick the Son of a Bitch: K'mpec looks on in approval when Worf backhands Duras.
+- Pay Evil unto Evil: K'mpec looks on in approval when Worf backhands Duras.

 - Not Hyperbole: Troi laughs when Kurn says he had to restrain himself from killing Riker earlier, only to fall silent when she sees the serious look on Riker and Worf's faces.